Updates and Policies

 Due to the COVID-19 pandemic, the Loma Linda Department of Physician Assistant Sciences has approved the following temporary updates to the admissions requirements for the 2020-2021 CASPA Application Cycle ONLY.
 These updates include the following:

-(1) We recognize the challenges that an applicant may face in meeting the in-person laboratory requirement.
+- We recognize the challenges that an applicant may face in meeting the in-person laboratory requirement.
 For this reason, we have modified our pending/outstanding course requirements.
-For the 2020-2021 CASPA Application Cycle ONLY, Loma Linda University PA Sciences will allow for three total outstanding prerequisite courses at the time of application, with only 2 science/1 non-science prerequisites outstanding.
+For the 2020-2021 CASPA Application Cycle ONLY, Loma Linda University PA Sciences will allow for three total outstanding prerequisite courses at the time of application, with a maximum of 2 science prerequisites outstanding.
 An outstanding course is defined as any course listed as being in progress when the CASPA application is submitted by the applicant, even if the course will be completed prior to the applicant submitting his or her supplemental application.
 Transcripts demonstrating completion of outstanding coursework must be received by the department no later than August 31, 2021 at 12:00 PM.

-Science courses must be for science majors and include an on-campus laboratory component.
-Online science courses will be evaluated on a case-by-case basis, but must have an on-campus laboratory component in order to be considered.
+- Science courses must be for science majors and include an on-campus laboratory or a hybrid (at least 50% of lab on-campus) laboratory component.
+Online science courses will be evaluated on a case-by-case basis, but must have an on-campus or hybrid laboratory component in order to be considered.
 It is required that all prerequisite science courses have been taken within the last 10 years.

-(5) Shadowing hours do not meet the direct patient care requirement.
-This is not a required element of your application, but are strongly recommended.
+- PA shadowing/observation hours do not meet the direct patient care requirement.
+This is not a required element of your application, but is strongly recommended (at least 8 hours).
+Face to face shadowing/observation hours is strongly recommended but we will accept telemedicine shadowing/observation hours with a PA-C for this CASPA cycle.

-(7) All other requirements and preferences remain in place at this time.
-For any additional questions, please visit our website at https://alliedhealth.llu.edu/academics/physician-assistant/admissions-physician-assistant/physician-assistant-requirements or email email@example.com.
+- All other requirements and preferences remain in place at this time.
+For any additional questions, please visit our website or email email@example.com.

 JOIN OUR FACEBOOK COMMUNITY